 Finding The Right Home For Your Dog’s Kibble

 Store kibble in a cool, dry place – preferably in the pantry.

 You never want to store your kibble in places like the garage or basement where the temperature and moisture are not as controlled.
 Kibble stored in a garage or basement is also more prone to contamination by rodents and mice.

 When It Comes To Filling Your Dog’s Bowl …

-If you free-feed your dog then make sure to only fill the bowl with enough kibble for one day – don’t let it sit out for multiple days if your dog doesn’t finish it.
-As I mentioned above, when oxygen hits kibble, the nutritional value decreases.
+If you free-feed your dog (which I don’t recommend) then make sure to only fill the bowl with enough kibble for one day.
+Don’t let it sit out for multiple days if your dog doesn’t finish it, because, as I mentioned above, when oxygen hits kibble, the nutritional value decreases.

 Additionally, don’t force your pooch to eat what’s in the bowl if he’s turning his nose up to it.
 If your pooch always eats his kibble and all-of-a-sudden doesn’t want to (as long as he isn’t sick, of course) then he may be smelling that something isn’t right with it.
 Fido’s sense of smell is much keener than yours, and he may detect that the food has spoiled.
 Don’t just leave it there for days on end figuring, “Oh well, he has food.”
 Instead, it may be time to get a new bag of food.